nithinnarla/goal-analytics/README.md

-# ⚽ GoalAnalytics: A Multi-Model Forecasting System for the 2026 FIFA World Cup
+# ⚽ Goal Analytics: A Multi-Model Forecasting System for the 2026 FIFA World Cup

 **Module 1 of 3 · Elo + Poisson + Logistic Regression + Random Forest + XGBoost + Monte Carlo simulation**
 **Built and validated live during the tournament**